basho/basho_docs/content/riak/ts/1.3.0/installing.md

 >**Upgrade Note:**
 >
 >Riak TS is a complete, standalone product.
-Upgrading from Riak KV to Riak TS is not currently supported.
+Upgrading from Riak KV to Riak TS is not supported.